russell-n/thetuna/tuna/infrastructure/arguments/listarguments.rst

-See the :ref:`developer documentation <docopt-reproducingoptimizer-list-sub-command>` for more information.
+See the :ref:`developer documentation <docopt-reproducingtuna-list-sub-command>` for more information.

 Contents:

-    * :ref:`The List Arguments Constants <optimizer-interface-arguments-list-arguments-constants>`
+    * :ref:`The List Arguments Constants <tuna-interface-arguments-list-arguments-constants>`
-    * :ref:`The List Arguments Class <optimizer-interface-arguments-list-arguments-class>`
+    * :ref:`The List Arguments Class <tuna-interface-arguments-list-arguments-class>`
-    * :ref:`The List Strategy <optimizer-interface-arguments-list-strategy>`
+    * :ref:`The List Strategy <tuna-interface-arguments-list-strategy>`

-.. _optimizer-interface-arguments-list-arguments-constants:
+.. _tuna-interface-arguments-list-arguments-constants:

 The ListArguments Constants
 ---------------------------